how-dev/test_mt/README.md

 > __I want__ to manage all generate cashbacks
 >
 > __If__ I have permissions to do so.

+> !Rules:
+>
+> If the total field is lower than 50, the cashback is 0
+>
+> If the total field is between 50 and 99, the cashback is 5%
+>
+> If the total field is between 100 and 200, the cashback is 10%
+>
+> If the total field is greater than 200, the cashback is 15%
+>
+> Cashback will __never__ exceed 150

 ## Running the project locally with Docker